Skip to content

 Check your letters every day.
 Sometimes you receive letters informing you about important appointments with the migration authorities in the coming days.
 It is quite crucial that you appear on time on all such dates.

-If you are sent to another accommodation centre or have voluntarily moved there, it is necessary to notify the Foreigner's Registration Office ("Ausländerbehörde") and the BAMF and provide them with your new address.
+If you are sent to another accommodation centre or have voluntarily moved there, it is necessary to notify the Foreigner's Registration Office ("Ausländerbehörde") and provide them with your new address.
 Otherwise, you will no longer receive their letters and may miss important dates or deadlines.